I’d always had a sensitive tummy, but the early years of motherhood brought the whole thing to a new, gut-wrenching level.

 But then, when my son was 2 1/2, it started happening every freaking day, to the point where I was afraid to leave the house.
 I don’t think there’s any good time to be dealing with chronic, painful diarrhea, but having to rush to the bathroom repeatedly while a cranky toddler is at your feet (and often watching you reel on the toilet) is pretty much the worst thing ever.

 Considering he was only a small child and basically had no clue what was going on with me, I would say my son was quite patient.
 There were times we’d be going somewhere, and I’d have to pull the car over and sprint to the bathroom.
-There were mornings where plans had to be canceled because “Mommy’s tummy wasn’t right,” and I had to shove him in front of the TV for hours until I was able to
+There were mornings where plans had to be canceled because “Mommy’s tummy wasn’t right,” and I had to shove him in front of the TV for hours until I was able to function again.

 The symptoms of my IBS were terrible on their own, but having to parent through it all was maybe the worst part.
 For the months that I felt chained to my house — when I felt like I couldn’t arrange playdates or other outings for fear of my gut acting up — I felt so guilty.
 I hated that my life had to revolve around my intestines instead of my son, and that I was so preoccupied with it.

 I worried that my anxiety would rub off on him.
 It was a burden I didn’t want him to bear.
 In essence, I couldn’t be the mom I wanted to be, and it tore me in half.

 After consulting several doctors and specialists, I eventually figured out that I needed to overhaul my diet to get better.
 I eliminated all dairy (boohoo, I love cheese) and started following the low-FODMAP diet (look into it if you have IBS; it helps up to 75% of sufferers).